Title

 • Uses current market value for hay price per ton x pasture quality factor x animal unit equivalent

-• This method does not work effectively for rangeland and will undervalue rental rates, especially with good cattle prices and lower hay values (i.e. $60/ton grass hay x 0.15 x 1.15 (1,200-pound cow with calf = $10.35/AUM)
+• This method does not work effectively for rangeland and will undervalue rental rates, especially with good cattle prices and lower hay values (i.e. $60/ton grass hay x 0.15 x 1.15 (1,200 lb cow with calf = $10.35/AUM).|

-Pasture rental rates often are influenced by commodity prices such as commercial hay, corn, barley, byproducts and alternative land uses.
-Pasture rental rates need to be competitive with the production values of these crops that typically are fed to cattle as alternative feeds.
+Pasture rental rates are often influenced by commodity prices such as commercial hay, corn, barley, by-products and alternative land uses.
+Pasture rental rates need to be competitive with the production values of these crops that are typically fed to cattle as alternative feeds.

 Responsibilities

-The responsibility of the tenant and landowner must be considered when negotiating rental rates.
+The responsibility of tenant and landowner must be considered when negotiating rental rates.
 In most cases, unless specified in a written contract, the tenant is responsible for those activities related to livestock production and management.
 These activities include:

 • Checking livestock